Saltar al contenido principal

 2. Rodak BF, Carr JH.
 Inclusiones en eritrocitos.
 En: Atlas clínico de hematología.
 5ta ed.
 San Luis, Misuri: Elsevier Inc.; 2017. p.
 107-14.

-This page titled 3.4: Hemoglobina H (Hb H) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.4: Hemoglobina H (Hb H) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform.